Massachusetts regulator accuses Robinhood of failing to protect investors

 “Treating this like a game and luring young and inexperienced customers to make more and more trades is not only unethical, but also falls far short of the standards we require in Massachusetts,” Galvin said in a statement.

-Robinhood in a statement said it had not seen the complaint but will continue to work closely and cooperatively with all regulators.
+Robinhood in a statement said it will continue to work closely and cooperatively with all regulators.

 “Robinhood has opened up financial markets for a new generation of people who were previously excluded,” it said.
 “We are committed to operating with integrity, transparency, and in compliance with all applicable laws and regulations.”

+The Menlo Park, California-based company has amassed 13 million user accounts since its founding in 2013, with its commission-free trading model gaining popularity among retail traders during the COVID-19 pandemic.

+Its valuation has surged to $11.2 billion.
+But the company has suffered several outages, and critics have argued its growth has been supported by drawing young, inexperienced traders to risky trading.

-Reporting by Alden Bentley and Nate Raymond; editing by Jonathan Oatis and Steve Orlofsky
+Reporting by Alden Bentley in New York and Nate Raymond in Boston; Editing by Steve Orlofsky and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.